You focus on the area that needs changing, right?

 As a recent HBR article suggests “Cultural changes cannot happen without leadership, and efforts to change culture are the crucible in which leadership is developed.
 True leadership involves deviating from cultural expectations in ways that inspire others to choose to follow.”

 This complexity emphasises the need for a coherent force to align all parts.
 At Blue Seed, we believe all these change leaders must deeply understand and ‘live’ change leadership from multiple perspectives, including the business strategy from which the change was born.
-Not just for best possible delivery success, but also to boost the long-term change capability of the organisation.
+Not just for the best possible delivery success, but also to boost the long-term change capability of the organisation.

 So how do you create change that lasts?
 You focus on creating Change Intelligent leaders that will ultimately lead to a more change-capable organisation, rather than simply delivering another change program.
 And you will save time and dollars by starting with your Change Makers.